AbdulmalekAlshugaa/NewsApplication/README.md

 #  Project Overview
 The developed application is an application with the aim to display a list of news where the user can able to view the tile of  the news as well as .
 The user can able to filter the news peroid such as 1 day , 7 days and 30 days options.
-In addition, the developer will consume one of the popular movies API which will be attached later to this documentation.
+In addition, the developer will consume one of the popular news API which will be attached later to this documentation.
  ## Main Features
 1. Java
 2. MVVM